 The primary language of instruction is Azerbaijani.
 The use of Russian in schools has declined over the years though it may be offered as a second language.

 Azerbaijan boasts high literacy rates and public schools are of an adequate standard but, as mentioned, the language barrier means expats don’t usually send their children to public schools in Azerbaijan.

 Private schools in Azerbaijan

-A number of private schools have opened in Azerbaijan since the end of the Soviet regime.
-These schools have mostly been established with the support of international organisations and large corporations, with some following the local curriculum, and others offering an international curriculum.
+Numerous private schools are available in Azerbaijan.
+These schools have mostly been established with the support of international organisations and large corporations, with some following the local curriculum and others offering an international curriculum.

 These schools are usually more expensive than public schools, but offer a more extensive range of extracurricular activities and a more personalised approach to education.

 International schools in Azerbaijan offer a high standard of education.
 Expats should also expect to pay high tuition fees at these schools and should ensure that their expat relocation package caters adequately for this.

 International schools in Azerbaijan don’t all follow the Azerbaijani school year, but may rather follow that of their home country.